CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 The DataFrame ``rossi`` contains 432 observations.
 The ``week`` column is the duration, the ``arrest`` column denotes if the event occurred, and the other columns represent variables we wish to regress against.

-If you need to first clean or transform your dataset (encode categorical variables, add interaction terms, etc.), that should happen *before* using *lifelines*.
-Libraries like Pandas and Patsy help with that.

 Cox's proportional hazard model
 =================================